matth-x/MicroOcpp/README.md

 ## OCPP 2.0.1 and ISO 15118

 **The call for funding for the OCPP 2.0.1 upgrade is open.** The version 1.6 support has successfully been funded by private companies who share an interest in using this technology.
 OCPP is most often seen as a non-differentiating feature of chargers and is therefore perfectly suited for Open Source collaboration.
-If your company has an interest in the OCPP 2.0.1 upgrade, please use the contact details at the end of this page to receive more details about all advantages of participating in the funding campaign.
+If your company needs OCPP 2.0.1, please use the contact details at the end of this page to receive the more details about the funding plan and why it is beneficial to engage in the upgrade (for hardware manufacturers and CPOs).

+MicroOcpp is a good foundation for starting the OCPP 2.0.1 development:

+:tada: Tested by hundreds, including backend operators.
+The [Simulator](https://github.com/matth-x/MicroOcppSimulator) encourages quick compatibility tests

+:hammer: Comes with development tools and a CI/CD specialized for OCPP

+:man_teacher: Academic background: started as a research project, evolved into enterprise software

+:closed_lock_with_key: Unit tests with valgrind, [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) and [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)

+:heart: Contributions are highly welcome.
+Open to building a team

-MicroOcpp facilitates the integration of ISO 15118 by handling its OCPP-side communication.
-This is already being validated at the moment.
+A note on ISO 15118: this library facilitates the integration of ISO 15118 by handling its OCPP-side communication.
 A public demonstration will follow with the first collaboration on an open OCPP 2.0.1 + ISO 15118 integration.

 ## Contact details